720 S River Rd Suite B-210, St. George, Utah 84790

 Airway / Sleep Dentistry

-Home » Sleep Apnea
+Home ยป Sleep Apnea

 Sleep apnea treatment with the help of a dentist

-If you have been diagnosed with obstructive sleep apnea and have been told that the use of a CPAP device is the only treatment option available to you, you can take time to learn more about alternative therapies, such as oral appliance therapy, which is effective at addressing this condition with a less cumbersome solution.
-Dr. Bryce Eagar and his team at Gateway Oral Health Center in St. George, Utah, work with new and returning patients to help them with the diagnosis and treatment of obstructive sleep apnea, or “OSA.”
+If you have been diagnosed with obstructive sleep apnea and told that the use of a CPAP device is the only treatment option available to you, you can take time to learn more about alternative therapies, such as oral appliance therapy, which is effective at addressing this condition with a less cumbersome solution.
+Drs.
+Bryce Eagar, Matthew Geddes, and Andy Mohlman, and their team at Gateway Oral Health Center in St. George, Utah, work with new and returning patients to help them with the diagnosis and treatment of obstructive sleep apnea, or โ€œOSA.โ€

 What is obstructive sleep apnea?

 Obstructive sleep apnea is a condition in which your breathing pauses or becomes very shallow while you sleep.
 This can cause you to snore loudly and feel tired during the day.
-Sleep apnea can also lead to serious health problems like heart disease, high blood pressure, and stroke.
+Sleep apnea can also lead to serious health problems, like heart disease, high blood pressure, and stroke.

 How can sleep apnea be treated with a dental provider?